 Highest rates of multidrug-resistant TB (MDR-TB) in the world

 Of the 30 countries in the world with the highest burden of MDR-TB, 9 are in the Region (Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, the Republic of Moldova, the Russian Federation, Tajikistan, Ukraine and Uzbekistan).
-In 2015, MDR-TB was estimated to account for 16% of new TB cases and 48% of previously treated TB cases.
-Data on extensively drug-resistant TB (XDR-TB) remain considerably under-reported; detected XDR-TB cases account for approximately 25% of MDR-TB cases, most of which also occur in the 9 high-burden countries.
+The proportion of MDR-TB among new and previously treated TB cases in the Region is significantly above the global average, with 19% in new and 55% in previously treated cases compared to 4.1% and 19% respectively.
+Since 2011, and with the introduction and scale up of the WHO-recommended rapid diagnostics, the detection rate of MDR-TB has increased significantly, from 33% in 2011 to 73% in 2016.
+Data on extensively drug-resistant TB (XDR-TB) remain considerably under-reported; detected XDR-TB cases account for approximately 12,4% of MDR-TB cases, most of which also occur in the 9 high-burden countries.
 MDR-TB is one of the key drivers of the TB epidemic in Europe.

 TB and HIV coinfection